VINURIRODRIGO/VINURIRODRIGO/README.md

     console.log(
       "Hi!
 I'm " +
         this.name +
-        ",Thanks for stopping by! \n I hope you like my projects.\n Feel free to ask questions or connect!😊" );
+        ",Thanks for stopping by! \nI hope you like my projects.\nFeel free to ask questions or connect!😊" );
   }
 }